louisianapurchase/Continuous-prompting/README.md

 ### Acknowledgments

 - Ollama for local LLM inference
-- Streamlit for the web interface framework
+- Flask for the web framework
+- Chart.js for live-updating charts
+- Tailwind CSS for modern UI styling
 - ChromaDB for vector storage
 - The open-source LLM community